Tavish Traut

 traut pic

-My research aims to uncover insights into human behaviour by combining theories in psychology, neurophysiology, and economics.
-Specifically, I use neuroimaging (fMRI) techniques to investigate the neural correlates of reward-driven behaviour and decision-making.
-I am particularly interested in food choice and reward behaviours, social interaction, and economic trading paradigms.
+My research aims to create insights into complex human behaviour by combining theories in neuroscience, psychology, and economics.
+Specifically, I use neuroimaging (fMRI) techniques to investigate the neural basis of reward-driven and social decision-making.
+I am particularly interested in human food choice and reward behaviours, social interaction, and economic trading paradigms.

-I received an MPhil in Biological Science (Physiology, Development & Neuroscience) from the University of Cambridge and a B.S. in Physiology & Neuroscience (minor in Business) from the University of California, San Diego (UCSD).
-Prior to graduate school, I was a Senior Data Analyst at Genentech (Roche), working on the predictive analytics team for research and early development.
-Previous research institution affiliations include the Salk Institute of Biological Studies, the University of California, San Francisco (UCSF), and the Chinese University of Hong Kong (CUHK).
+I received an MPhil in Biological Science (Physiology, Development & Neuroscience) from the University of Cambridge and a BS in Physiology & Neuroscience from the University of California, San Diego (UCSD).
+Prior to graduate school, I worked as a Senior Data Analyst at Genentech (Roche) and Vice President of Business Development at HUMM, a UC Berkeley accelerator (SkyDeck) startup.
+Previous research institution affiliations include the University of Zurich (Zurich Center for Neuroeconomics), the Salk Institute of Biological Studies, UC San Francisco, and the Chinese University of Hong Kong.